jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 Imagine you're in [Mario Kart](https://en.wikipedia.org/wiki/Mario_Kart) and racing on a new map.
 Your goal is to cross the finish line.
 Taking this analogy, we break the framework into three phases:

-- Make your Map - Vision / Timeframe / Timeline / Organization
+1. Make your Map
-- Stay on Track - Accountability / Momentum / Sharing / Focus
+1. Stay on Track
-- Find the Flag - Practice / Confidence / Vocabulary / Depth
+1. Find the Flag

 In each phase, I'll cover different aspects that will help you learn fast and reach your goal.
 I'll use learning TypeScript as the example.
 The first phase will cover the foundation for your learning project.
 Think of this as vision, timeframe, timeline, and organization.
 In the phase after, the focus will be staying on track and I'll discuss aspects related to accountability, momentum, sharing, and focus.
-In the final phase of the journey, I'll help you find the flag.
+In the final phase of the journey, the goal is to finish strong and find the flag.
 There, I'll talk about practice, confidence, vocabulary, and depth.

 ## Make your Map

 The first step is to make your map.
 This will help answer questions like:

-- What does it mean to "learn TypeScript"?
+- What does it mean to "learn [insert thing]"?
 - How long will the project take?
 - What are the expected outcomes?
 - How am I going to organize my learning project?